hectormorenosoftware/react-nodejs-nosql-example/README.md

-This is a a Full Stack Web Application to manage employees using different databases for development and production in React JS, Node JS, and NOSQL.
+This is a a Full Stack Web Application to manage employees using different databases for development and production in React JS, Node JS, and NOSQL made by Hector Moreno Gomez.

 To start server in development mode: